Safety & Swim Rules

 Wetsuits

-• If you intend to wear a full OR partial wetsuits – e.g. long sleeve, sleeveless, short sleeve and legs, and bottoms/jammers) you should be registered in the wetsuit category.
+- All full OR partial wetsuits – e.g. long sleeve, sleeveless, short sleeve and legs, and bottoms/jammers – are considered wetsuits.
+If you intend to wear any of these you should be registered in the wetsuit category.

-• Unlike triathlons and some other events, there are no temperature cut-offs for Bring on the Bay.
-The water temperature is almost always 23-24C which is on the warmer side for a wetsuit, but still comfortable for many swimmers.
-We typically have about a 50/50 split for wetsuit/non-wetsuit.
+- Unlike triathlons and some other events, there are no temperature cut-offs for Bring on the Bay.
+The water temperature is almost always 22-24C.
+This on the warm side for a wetsuit (i.e. for many triathlons the max temp is 24.5C) but still comfortable for many swimmers.
+The air temperature and the sun also make a difference.

-• The choice to wear a wetsuit or not rests solely with the swimmer; if you wish to change categories before the event you must notify Bring on the Bay no later than race kit pick-up to adjust your registration.
+- The choice to wear a wetsuit or not rests solely with the swimmer; if you wish to change categories before the event you can do this in your account on Race Roster.
+Sign in, go to your participant dashboard, click edit details and update your registration.

 Equipment